gilburns/IntuneMac/Configuration/Apple Finder/README.md

 # Apple Finder

 This is a Preference File configuration for Apple Finder.

+Specify *com.apple.finder* as the preference domain name.

 Possible values for boolean: